nathanlane/industrialpolicyclass/classone.md

-## Optimal Policy and Endogenesing Political Economy
+## Optimal Policy and Endogenising Political Economy

 I consider political economy of optimal policy by consider a typical theoretical problem seem in public economics.
 Specifically, the analysis of optimal policy as chosen by a welfare maximising planner.
 I illustrated the selection of policy illustrating the policy decision of a planner in an optimal infant industry policy with learning-by-doing dynamics (Melitz 2004).